TutorialsAndroid/KAlertDialog/README.md

         .setTitleText("Sweet!")
         .setContentText("Here's a custom image.")
         .setCustomImage(R.drawable.custom_img)
-        .showConfirmButton(false) //to hide the confirm button set it to true .showCancelButton(false) //to hide the cancel button set it to false .show();
+        .showConfirmButton(false) //to hide the confirm button set it to false .showCancelButton(false) //to hide the cancel button set it to false .show();